Aged home set for meeting, 5 new NSW cases

-The operator of a western Sydney nursing home where three residents died after 44 people were diagnosed with coronavirus is set to hold a meeting for residents and concerned family members.
+The operator of a western Sydney nursing home where three residents died after more than 40 people inside the facility were diagnosed with coronavirus is set to hold an online meeting for residents and concerned family members.

 Five new cases of COVID-19 were reported in NSW on Thursday for the second consecutive day, meanwhile, taking the state’s toll to 2976 with 21 people in intensive care.